 Customer Reviews

-In this page I have compiled unsolicited feedback from various customers that I’ve received through emails that you can scroll through.
-These are all amazing customers that took the chance to buy my meticulously crafted home-made headphones.
+In this page I have compiled unsolicited feedback from various customers that I’ve received through emails that you can scroll through (Images at the very bottom).
 I don’t know any of these people personally (although I’ve been doing this for some time now and so some I do now call friends).

 There are also some Pollinator reviews below included for posterity, but this was discontinued and succeeded by the Hive then the HiveX.